 The simulations where performed in the network simulator NS 2 [8], using a network size of 400x400 meters where 100 sensor nodes were randomly distributed in the network.
-We placed the base station 75 meters outside the monitored area, at location x = 200, y = 475.
+In the simulations we assume that the sensor nodes are static.
+We placed the base station 75 meters outside the monitored area, at location x=200, y=475.
 All sensor nodes start with a fixed amount of energy and the simulation continues until all the sensor nodes in the network have consumed all of their energy.
-Since AROS is an extension of LEACH, we have used the same simulation setup for our simulations as in LEACH [2], and all other parameters such as radio speed, processing delay and radio propagation speed were the same as in [2, 7].
+Since AROS is an extension of LEACH, we have used the same simulation setup and radio model for our simulations as in LEACH [2], and all other parameters such as radio speed, processing delay and radio propagation speed were the same as in [2, 7].

 In [2], Heinzelman has calculated how often the cluster heads should be changed, i.e. the round-time.
 The calculation was made for a 100x100 meters network.
 Due to the larger energy consumption of sending longer distances in a 400x400 meters network, we need to change cluster heads more often than every 20:th second, which is the round-time for the 100x100 meters network [2].
-In our simulations we have chosen to change cluster heads every 10:th second.
+In our simulations we change cluster heads every 10:th second.
 This is a tradeoff between rescheduling cost, efficiency and energy consumption balance.
-When the network reschedules new cluster heads are chosen and new clusters are formed at the same time.
+When the network reschedules new cluster heads are chosen and new clusters are formed.